As Covid cases soar among France's children, experts baffled by relaxed school protocol

-Category: World Hits: 2The fifth wave of Covid-19 infections has swept through France, leaving no corner untouched.
+Category: World Hits: 4The fifth wave of Covid-19 infections has swept through France, leaving no corner untouched.
 French authorities are setting down new pandemic measures like sandbags to stem the tide – expediting booster shots, tightening the health pass and widening mask mandates.
 But one paradox stands out: While cases are higher than ever and rising fastest in children, the last of the unvaccinated, France is loosening protection measures at schools.

 Read more https://www.france24.com/en/europe/20211201-as-covid-cases-soar-among-france-s-children-experts-baffled-by-relaxed-school-protocol